 Be aware that scams exist.
 Just by keeping in mind that scams exist, you can protect yourself.

 Register for and make use of PayID.
 PayID mitigates the risk of mistyping a BSB or account number, and helps you to ensure you’re sending money where it is meant to go.

 Set up Two-Factor Authentication.
 Two-Factor Authentication (or 2FA) adds another step of protection in the event someone manages to access your account username and password.

 Use a password manager.
-Using a password manager allows you to use a single password to generate secure, complex and unique passwords for all of your internet use, greatly enhancing your password strength.
+Using a password manager allows you to generate secure, complex and unique passwords for all of your internet use, greatly enhancing your password strength.

 Never share your bank login information or one-time codes with anyone.
 MOVE Bank staff will never request a one-time code that is sent to you via text message or the login information for your account.

 Beware of situations that seem too good to be true and don’t be afraid to ask questions.
 MOVE Bank, or any business that is impersonated by scams will never be offended if you ask them a few extra questions to verify their legitimacy (e.g. what is my account balance?, What kind of accounts do I hold with you?, When was my last bill? etc.).
 These questions would be easy to answer for the real business, but near impossible for the scammer.
 Don’t be afraid to take steps to control a conversation and make sure you’re dealing with legitimate parties.